In order of appearance (these are not affiliate links):

 River Island Smart Overcoat In Grey

-I prefer to wear this coat with white underneath, a lighter wash of jean, and light beige Chelsea boots.
+I prefer to wear this coat with white underneath and a lighter wash of jean.

 I feel like the lighter colors complement the grey nicely, and I’m always wearing dark colors so it’s nice to mix it up, and this coat gives me the opportunity to wear some brighter colors for a change.